voidshard/wysteria/README.md

 image_resouces, err = ver.GetResourcesByType("image")
 batmans_resources, err = ver.GetResourcesByName("batmanSettings")
 ```
-Note that wysteria makes no attempt to understand the given data, so you're free to use ids to another database, a url, a filename or some other thing.

 ##Searching
 At this point, you could start with a given collection, then walk up, down and/or sideways through the heirarchy to find what you're looking for.
 But more likely you're looking for an easier way.
 You can search on almost any field, facet, name, type, location or id, or any combonation of the above.